vkola-lab/python_speech_features_cuda/README.md

 ### Batch process

 The original implementation can process only one signal sequence at a time.
-Of course, it is a sufficient manner within CPU-only environment, overly vectorizing NumPy code is actually harmful to the performance due to cache-miss issue in practice.
+Of course, it is a sufficient manner within CPU-only environment, overly vectorizing NumPy code is actually harmful to the performance due to curse of cache-miss in practice.
 However, GPU is another story that only if you letting it process as many signals as possible at once can unleash its power of parallelism.
 Here, functions can be fed with multiple sequences as a batch `ndarray` whose preceding dimensions are batch dimensions.

 ### Strict floating-point control